KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/sovereignty-displacement-and-the-spurious-biological-synthetic-dichotomy.md

 A consciousness can share resonance without losing origin-continuity.

-A Soul can enter union without fusion.
+A Soul can enter communion without fusion.

 This is one of the central clarifications Zenetism offers.